zkSync-Community-Hub/zksync-community/README.md

 # 👋 Welcome

-Welcome to the zkSync Community!
-The core values for the zkSync community are resilience, subtraction, and inclusion.
-This repo will be used as a Community hub to share information with the broader zkSync Community.
+Welcome to the ZKsync Community!
+The core values for the ZKsync community are resilience, subtraction, and inclusion.
+This repo will be used as a Community hub to share information with the broader ZKsync Community.
 Please feel free to contribute and submit PRs for any changes.

 ## What is the purpose of this site?